allmaps/allmaps/packages/render/README.md

 ### `WarpedMapList#getWarpedMap(mapId)`

-Get the WarpedMap instance for a specific map
+Get the WarpedMap instance for a map

 ###### Parameters